eduk8s-labs/lab-tmc-rest-api/workshop/content/04-create-api-token.md

-Although you may have existing API tokens you could use, create a new API token for this workshop.
-To do this click on "GENERATE TOKEN".
+Although you may have existing API tokens you could use, we will create a new API token for this workshop.

+To create the access token click on "GENERATE TOKEN".

 ![](vmware-cloud-services-generate-token.png)